The Pools at Disney’s Coronado Springs Resort

 It’s divided into two spaces.
 One area is geared more toward toddlers.
 The other play area (in the photo below) is for older children.

-As you may already know, nearly all of the resorts at Walt Disney World have an arcade.
+As you may already know, nearly all of Walt Disney World’s resorts have arcades.
 Iguana Arcade is the one at Coronado Springs.

 Here’s a look inside.